Stuck on Mergers & Acquisitions?

 Buying/selling

-Due diligence is the time to really understand in detail the ‘nuts and bolts’ of the company, the opportunity to test assumptions, business cases, customer segments, channels or that the financial submissions are consistent with expectation.
+Due diligence is the time to really understand in detail the ‘nuts and bolts’ of the company, the opportunity to test assumptions, business cases, customer segments, channels or that the financial submissions are consistent with expectations.

 Finishing the deal and company integration